harness/developer-hub/docs/faqs/harness-delegate-faqs.md

 helpdocs_is_published: true
 ---

-This article addresses some frequently asked questions about Harness Delegates.
+This topic addresses some frequently asked questions about Harness Delegates.

 ### General